 Talk Diabetes is sponsored by the Diabetes Education Program at St. Anthony’s Medical Center in St. Louis, Missouri.
 Our mission is to provide effective and state of the art diabetes self-management training in a caring and compassionate manner.
-Call 314-525-4508 (option 2) for more information, or you may email us at firstname.lastname@example.org.
+Call 314-525-4523 for more information, or you may email us at firstname.lastname@example.org.

 Our Staff & Authors